edsu/wikichanges/README.md

 To Do
 -----

-* add more of the WikiMedia properties that log in IRC
+* add more of the Wikimedia properties that log in IRC
 * normalize and document the change JSON key names a bit more

 License